boynton/ell/README.md

 Simple macros are supported, see tests/macro_example.ell and lib/ell.ell for examples of those.

-Type objects, called `instances` are also supported.
-They are used by defstruct and deftype, define as macros in lib/ell.ell, with some examples also that file, as well as tests/defstruct_examples.ell.
+Typed objects, called `instances` are also supported.
+An instance is simply a pairing of type and value.
+They are used by defstruct and deftype, which are defined as macros in lib/ell.ell, with some examples also that file, as well as tests/defstruct_examples.ell.

 Generic functions with full multimethod dispatch is also supported, defined in lib/ell.ell, with an example in